nianlonggu/nianlonggu.github.io/_posts/2019-05-27-turtorial-on-SVM.markdown

 The the last post we introduced how to apply Lagrangian duality to SVM and how to get the primal optimum once we get the dual optimum.
 In this post we mainly discuss how to solve the dual problem and get the dual optimum.

 ## Gradient Descent Algorithm for Dual Problem
-To apply GDS to SVM, we need to reformulate the objective function of the dual problem.
+To apply GDA to SVM, we need to reformulate the objective function of the dual problem.
 Our new objective function will be:
 <center>
 	$$
 	\min_{\lambda}L(\lambda)=-\sum_{i=1}^{n}\lambda_i + \frac{1}{2}\sum_{i,j}\lambda_i \lambda_j y_i y_j \mathbf{x}_i^T\mathbf{x}_j + \frac{c}{2}(\sum_{i=1}^{n}\lambda_i y_i)^2 \\